Chief Executive Officer

 Chief Technology Officer

 Ameer is the Co-Founder and Chief Technology Officer of AgroSpheres.
 Ameer leads product development and technical corporate collaborations; ensuring the company is meeting its long term technical milestones and executing successfully on its collaborations to meet the product needs of our corporate partners.
-Ameer has directed the successful completion of several corporate contracts that have utilized different aspects of the AgriCell technology for improved performance and is leading the company's efforts to begin field testing its own products in 2019.
+Ameer has directed the successful completion of several corporate contracts that have utilized different aspects of the AgriCell technology for improved field performance.
 He is a biomedical engineering graduate from the University of Virginia and his research focused on utilizing synthetic biology for real-world applications.

 Chief Operating Officer